cvr2496/FitAndFocused/docs/API.md

 ## Authentication

-Most workout endpoints require authentication using Laravel Fortify:
+All workout endpoints require authentication using Laravel Fortify:

 - Login: `POST /login`
 - Logout: `POST /logout`
 - Register: `POST /register`

-The `/api/workouts/upload` endpoint is currently public for testing but should be protected in production.
+**Important:** All workouts are scoped to the authenticated user.
+Users can only view and manage their own workouts.

 ---